MolClustPy/MolClustPy.github.io/index.md

 Molecules cluster_nck_nw Nck().NWASP()
 ```

-The results of a single NFSim simulation are 1) timecourses for all observables; and (2) the file with the final set of molecular complexes.
-Below is a snapshot of a rather small molecular cluster and the neginning of BNGL string describing it:
+The results of a single NFsim simulation are 1) timecourses for all observables; and (2) the file with the final set of molecular complexes.
+Below is a snapshot of a rather small molecular cluster and the beginning of BNGL string describing it:

 <img src="images/cluster.png" width=800>
  ```code
 NWASP(p1!1,p2,p3,p4,p5!2,p6!3).Nck(S1!1,S2,S3!4,Sh2).Nck(S1!2,S2!5,S3,Sh2)...
 ```

-## Output: statistical characterization of molecular clusters composition
+## Output: statistical characterization of molecular clusters

 MolClustPy is a Python package that can be run as a command line or as a Jupyter notebook.
 It simulates the BNGL file several (user-defined) number of times and outputs visualization of simulation results.
 Below the model specified in './test_dataset/Nephrin_Nck_NWASP_high_concentration.bngl' file is simulated <b>numRuns</b> times for 20 milliseconds (<b>t_end</b>).
 <img src="images/start.png" width=500>